giantswarm/dashboards/README.md

 The dashboards located under `dashboards` are the dashboards hosted on Giant Swarm's Cortex.

-The goal of this repository is to have both public and cortex dashboards defined in one place and in the same format
+The goal of this repository is to have both public and cortex dashboards defined in one place and in the same format.

 ## Cortex dashboards